Special Needs Ministry

 Shauna and her husband Steve have been married for 23 years.
 They have three precious children – miracles, every one!

-Tom Stolle, Chief Financial Officer, Mid-Atlantic Baptist Network
+Tom Stolle, Chief Financial Officer, Baptist Convention of Maryland/Delaware

-Tom has served the Mid-Atlantic Baptist Network for 11 years.
+Tom has served the Baptist Convention of Maryland/Delaware for 11 years.
 He has a passion for financial ministry.
 He directs, supervises, and coordinates the finance, accounting, and budgeting operations of the Network.
 He also serves the staff as Human Resource Director, and manages corporate insurance coverage.
 He also leads the Baptist Foundation of Maryland/Delaware as Director, also serving as Treasurer, managing the Network's church loan program.

 He has a passion for the church and routinely provides various types of training to local churches including ministers’ taxes, budgeting, establishing effective internal financial controls, and financial stewardship.